spinradd/Tracking-and-Trending/README.md

 - Create KPI Charts
   - A report that creates a sheet and subsequent graph, which depicts what KPIs were hit over a interval of the users choice.
 - Create Tag and Descriptors
-  - A report that compiles all the tags, categories, KPIs, and other identifiers that were recorded in the MFDI data table over an interval of the users choice.
+  - A report that compiles all the tags, categories, KPIs, and other identifiers that were recorded in the MDI data table over an interval of the users choice.
 - Create Pivot Chart
   - A report that creates a pivot chart based on the users choice of a column of the main data table.
 Features include filtering by category, by total occurances of the event, and displaying the graph as a bar chart or running total.
 - Generate Report
   - A report that transfers data from a user specified interval from the main data table to a powerpoint presentation.
 A static ppt template file must be present in an adjacent folder for success.
 Details on implementation below.
 - Add New Entries
   - Generates a user-input form to streamline data entry to the main data table.
-Features include data validation and error handling.
+Features include dynamic drop down lists and error handling.
 - Update Countermeasures
   - A macro that reverts the main data table to the original format